It is almost too good to be true!

 - It is fun - it is like a game

 we repeat the word again and again, that word is saved in our mind”.
+To repeatedly practice the same forms or words over and over again will inevitably result in deep learning where language skills are automatized.

 The Flipped corpus-driven learning mode